 [Blog](https://scrapfly.io/blog) / [python](https://scrapfly.io/blog/tag/python) / [How to Scrape LinkedIn Profiles, Companies, and Jobs in 2026](https://scrapfly.io/blog/posts/how-to-scrape-linkedin) # How to Scrape LinkedIn Profiles, Companies, and Jobs in 2026

-Ever wondered why your LinkedIn scraper gets stopped dead in its tracks, even when you’re only accessing public data?
-You get away with viewing a few profiles then suddenly, You've been hit by a login wall, while your regular browser can still browse LinkedIn fine.
+Ever wondered why your LinkedIn scraper gets stopped dead, even when you're only reading public data?
+You view a few profiles, then hit a login wall, while your regular browser keeps browsing LinkedIn fine.

 ## Why Scrape LinkedIn?

-consider what makes LinkedIn data uniquely valuable. open LinkedIn profiles and company data fuel smarter business strategies and give organizations a real edge.
+Consider what makes LinkedIn data valuable.
+Open LinkedIn profiles and company data fuel smarter business strategies and give organizations a real edge.

 Here’s what you can achieve by accessing professional data effectively: